REMEDY : BNSSG referral pathways & Joint Formulary

 In most cases a ganglion can be diagnosed clinically and reassurance given (3).
 Referral or imaging are not usually required.

-In some cases a referral to MSK can be made to consider a guided injection or aspiration or for surgical excision.
-Referrals should only be considered if the following criteria are met:
+In some cases a referral to MSKI services can be made to consider a guided injection or aspiration or for surgical excision.
+Referrals should be considered if the criteria laid in the Ganglion Referral and Removal - BNSSG ICB prior approval policy have been met.

 Red Flags